Nusayba Hammad, Managing Director

 Nada El-Eryan is a nonprofit professional with over 13 years of experience in helping communities thrive by creating and implementing new programs, managing projects, strategic planning, and grants management.
-Inspired by the potential for positive change, Nada earned a B.A. in Political Science from Virginia Tech and is the Managing Director at Interfaith Peace-Builders.
+Inspired by the potential for positive change, Nada earned a B.A. in Political Science from Virginia Tech.
 A longtime supporter of the Palestinian Film & Arts Festival, Nada joined DCPFAF as a volunteer in 2017 and currently serves on the board as Grants Director.

 DCPFAF in one word: Magical

 Favorite film or work of art by a Palestinian?
 My aunt's tatreez followed closely by Darwish’s Jawaz il Safar

 Ruqiyyah Abu-Anbar is a researcher and advocate working on local women's and children's health in the District of Columbia.
 She is currently the Early Childhood Policy Fellow at DC Action for Children, a local children's advocacy organization and think tank.
 Since 2017, she has been a volunteer with the DC Palestinian Film and Arts Festival; currently she serves on the board as Operations Director.
 Ruqiyyah holds a Masters of Public Affairs from the University of Texas at Austin, and a dual B.A. in English and Spanish from the University of Texas at Arlington.

 Favorite film or work of art by a Palestinian: Knafeh